 West Sweden is a region of dramatic coastlines, scenic islands, and rolling countryside.
-Small and easy to explore by car, it stretches from Gothenburg to the Norwegian border.
+For travellers planning a holiday to West Sweden, its small and easy to explore by car, stretching from Gothenburg to the Norwegian border.
 From the lively city of Gothenburg to the quiet fishing villages along the Bohuslän coast, this part of Sweden offers outdoor adventure, rich history, and great seafood.
 In contrast, the green forests and inland lakes of Dalsland invite visitors to hike, canoe, and enjoy Sweden’s ‘right to roam’ in its purest form.
 Whether you’re kayaking through calm waters, hiking along rocky cliffs, or exploring old castles, West Sweden has the perfect mix of nature and culture.

 The Bohuslän islands, with their many granite islets, are perfect for kayaking, sailing, and island-hopping.
 Fishing trips are also popular, offering the chance to catch lobster, crab, and other seafood.
 Food lovers can enjoy fresh oysters, lobster, and top-rated dining in seaside towns.